vks/mpw-rs/README.md

 ### Disadvantages

+* If one password is compromised, your master password can be brute forced (this is mitigated by a strong key-derivation function)
 * Changing the master password requires changing all passwords
+* Changing the algorithm requires changing all passwords (unless you introduce some non-secret state you have to store or remember)
+* Changing a site password introduces a counter
+  (some non-secret state you have to store or remember)
 * Losing your master password compromises all passwords (for traditional managers you would have to lose your master password *and* the stored passwords)
 * You can't use custom passwords
 * You can't use custom password generation templates